Nephyrin/WorldGenerationControl/README.markdown

 ChangeLog
 -----------------
+- 2.2
+    - Lighting now talks directly to CraftBukkit and is now approximately 115 times faster.
+Yep.
+    - Because lighting has gone from taking up 92% of processing time to a trivial amount, the plugin no longer splits lighting/generating/saving into separate steps.
+    - Because lighting is now very fast, /lighting is now the default.
+It can still be disabled with /lighting:none
+    - /lighting:extreme is now named /lighting:force, and only eats a little bit more CPU.
+    - Added /destroyAndRegenerateArea - which regenerates all chunks in the region.
+Beware!
+    - Removed /lightExisting, lighting is now only done as-needed either way, and /lighting:force can be used to try and fix corrupt light areas.
+    - Fixed /gencircle being centered incorrectly when called by a player without coordinates
+    - Improved accuracy of some fuzzy math logic to ensure only requested areas are generated
+    - Added /onlyWhenEmpty - this causes the plugin to only do its work when the server is empty, pausing and resuming as needed when players join/leave.
+    - Minor speed/overhead improvements
 - 2.1
     - Fixed issue with /allAtOnce being too aggressive on lighting, causing memory issues on low-memory servers.
     - allAtOnce mode now returns into the server briefly between ticks, allowing other commands (such as /cancelgen) to